 Created: February 04, 2016

-Brian Eckenrode, PT, DPT, MS, OCS, Thomas Fliss, PT, DPT, Matthew Senese, PT, DPT
+Brian Eckenrode, PT, DPT, MS, Board-Certified Orthopaedic Clinical Specialist; Thomas Fliss, PT, DPT; Matthew Senese, PT, DPT

 This summary is based in part on Kelley MJ, Shaffer MA, Kuhn JE, et al. Shoulder Pain and Mobility Deficits: Adhesive Capsulitis.
 Clinical Practice Guidelines Linked to the International Classification of Functioning, Disability, and Health From the Orthopaedic Section of the American Physical Therapy Association.
 J Orthop Sports Phys Ther.
 2013;43:A1-A31.